yui-mhcp/base_dl_project/README.md

 - [x] Make examples for `BaseModel` subclassing.
 - [x] Comment the `BaseModel` methods.
 - [x] Comment the code.
+- [x] Multi-GPU support.
-- [ ] Allow to call `test` with other metrics than the default ones.
+- [x] Allow to call `test` with other metrics than the default ones.
-- [ ] Allow to call `test` multiple times in the same epoch and save all testings without overriding previous testing information.
+- [x] Allow to call `test` multiple times in the same epoch and save all testings without overriding previous testing information.

 ### Future improvments

 - [x] Clean some parts of the code (non audio datasets / `current_blocks.py` / `simple_models.py`) (perfectly working but quite too big).
-- [ ] Add a model comparator to facilitate comparison between models architectures, training procedure and their resulting metrics.
+- [x] Add a model comparator to facilitate comparison between models architectures, training procedure and their resulting metrics.
 - [x] Clean up image / text datasets processing and add new ones.
 - [x] Improve datasets processing to make them faster with the `ThreadPool` utility (from `utils/thread_utils.py`).
 - [ ] Improve the `BaseModel` class to allow new useful features (to be determined).